Use the SLIDEY THING to investigate the effects of poaching and climate change.

 3. Amur leopard

-Native to far east Russia, Amur leopards can run at speeds of up to 37 miles per hour.
-Can leap more than 19 feet horizontally and up to 10 feet vertically.
+Native to far east Russia, Amur leopards can run at speeds of up to 37 miles per hour, and can leap more than 19 feet horizontally and up to 10 feet vertically.

 The main threat to Amur leopards is poaching, largely for their beautiful, spotted fur.
-With only 30 individuals remaining in the wild, they're listed as critically endangered.
+With only 30 individuals remaining in the wild, they are listed as critically endangered.
 Read more here.

 The fate of the orangutan is directly linked to deforestation in its native lands of Sumatra and Borneo.
 Much of this is done to make way for palm trees to provide cheap palm oil for use in processed foods.
 Orangutans are listed as critically endangered.